 Next up, we took a load off next door on the patio at Provodore Fine Foods.
 Their Flying Fish Oyster Bar, which is located inside the market, serves the finest oysters on the half shell in town, and we needed a bit of fuel if we were going to make it out to happy hour at the Oregon Zoo.

 After hopping on the Max, we made it to the zoo just in time to join a few other friends and watch elephants cool off with a pool party while we sipped a round of Rogue’s Condor Kolsch.
 Rogue is a local brewer that uses the proceeds from its kolsch to help protect the endangered California Condor.

 It was about time we got outside, so we loaded up our friend’s wagon for a short drive to Forest Park to catch a few early evening vistas.
 Forest Park is an enormous gem of urban conservancy, a park 8 miles long with 70 miles of hiking trails just a few minutes from downtown Portland.
 It’d be a true shame to not put our natural U.V. protected tees to the test in the early evening sun above the city with a few friends on a day like this, and the Fireline Trail #7 is the perfect trail for it.
 It’s a moderate 3 mile loop hike with a gorgeous view of Mt.
 St. Helens, and a few family dogs to pet along the way.

-Afterward, we headed back into town to make it to our reservations under the tent in the parking lot at Paley’s Place for a cannibis-infused themed pork dinner called High-on-the-Hog.
-We stuffed ourselves on cannibis-fed whole roasted pork and a heaping serving of summer vegetables.
+Afterward, we headed back into town to make it to our reservations under the tent in the parking lot at Paley’s Place for a cannabis-infused themed pork dinner called High-on-the-Hog.
+We stuffed ourselves on cannabis-fed whole roasted pork and a heaping serving of summer vegetables.